.png)

 APPAM's The Wonk examined current policy issues discussed by expert practitioners, researchers, and academics.
 Episode topics included JPAM featured articles, emerging trends in public policy research, and student preparation for careers in public policy.

 APPAM's Let's Grab A Coffee podcast was recorded by the Student Advisory Committee (SAC).
-The episodes were informal conversations with a scholar from the field to show the human side of public polic.
+The episodes were informal conversations with a scholar from the field to show the human side of public policy.